Luroi24/yaralab/README.md

 ## Pre requisites

-- Have docker engine installed in your machine
+- Have Docker Engine installed on your machine
 - Have a python3 version installed with venv

 ## Getting started

-To deploy this project run the following
+To deploy this project, run the following

 - [Optional] Create a virtual environment and activate it.
 While this isn't fully necessary, it is highly recommended to use an environment to use this tool.
 ```bash